isomerpages/mlaw-acd/_information-for-regulated-dealers/2-reg-compliance.md

 * Register with the Registrar of Regulated Dealers within 6 months after the PSPM Act commences (i.e. by 9 October 2019);
 * Perform customer due diligence measures under circumstances that are prescribed by the PSPM Act;
-* File Suspicious Transaction Reports (**STR**) with the Suspicious Transaction Reporting Office (**STRO**) and ACD where there is suspicion of ML/TF;
+* File Suspicious Transaction Reports ("**STR**") with the Suspicious Transaction Reporting Office ("**STRO**") and ACD where there is suspicion of ML/TF;
-* File Cash Transaction Reports (**CTR**) with STRO and ACD for cash transactions exceeding S$20,000;
+* File Cash Transaction Reports ("**CTR**") with STRO and ACD for cash transactions exceeding S$20,000;
   * STRO will be revising the CTR for paper filing. **You will be required to use a revised CTR with effect from 10 April 2019 for paper filing**.
-  * For more informaton, please refer to [STRO's website](https://www.police.gov.sg/about-us/organisational-structure/specialist-staff-departments/commercial-affairs-department/aml-cft/suspicious-transaction-reporting-office/cash-transaction-reporting).
+  * For more information, please refer to [STRO's website](https://www.police.gov.sg/about-us/organisational-structure/specialist-staff-departments/commercial-affairs-department/aml-cft/suspicious-transaction-reporting-office/cash-transaction-reporting).
 * Keep records of the following documents/information for a period of 5 years or such other prescribed period:
   * transactions where customer due diligence was conducted;
   * information obtained from customer due diligence; and